Olive Tree Farm: Note To Self - Stop Chasing Wildlife (They Don't Like You)

 LENGTH - 5.6 km

-TIME - Just under three hours… blame the dung beetles.
+TIME - Just under three hours - delayed slightly by dung beetle admiration

 ELEVATION - 171 m